Wild Garlic (aka Ramsons) And What To Do With It

 You can do all kinds of things with wild garlic – but it’s much better cooked – here are some ideas:

 - Remove stems and blanch it for a minute or so as you would spinach.
-If you refresh in iced water you will retain
+If you refresh in iced water you will retain their emerald green colour

 - Make a soup with some fried onion, cooked potato and vegetable stock.
 After simmering together about ten minutes, season, add the wild garlic leaves, blend, and serve, garnished with nigella seeds and crumbled feta.